 Data Entry Template

-There are several options for data submission in 2016:
+There are several options for data submission:

 - Preferred: enter your data using your account on the WildResearch Nightjar Atlas at www.nightjar.ca